IrinaMax/Attribution-Model/README.md

 # Attribution model for Marketing Analysis

 An attribution model is a framework used in marketing and analytics to assign credit to various touchpoints along a customer's journey that lead to a desired outcome, such as a conversion or sale.
 In the complex landscape of digital marketing, customers often interact with multiple channels and touchpoints before making a purchase or completing a desired action.
 Attribution models help businesses understand which marketing channels or touchpoints are most influential in driving conversions.
+Choosing the right attribution model depends on factors such as the complexity of your sales funnel, the length of your typical customer journey, and your marketing objectives.
+Additionally, it's essential to continually analyze and refine your attribution model to ensure it accurately reflects the dynamics of your marketing efforts and customer behavior.

 Some Attribution models I used: